Showing posts with label Easter. Show all posts

 After the last egg is found – what next?
 While I had come to know a little more about Easter and its connection to Jesus – I was still more interested in the mythology of the Greeks and Romans than what I thought of as the mythology of the Christians.
 Even secular Christmas has some power to let you hear the Gospel even if only via the Carols and the watered-down version of Christmas in a Christmas movie.
 Secular Easter is another story where hardly and bits of the Gospel make it through into the culture.
 On the pantheon of holidays Easter for me was less than President’s Day.
 At least for President’s Day you don’t feel that loss of something you feel should be there, but don’t know why you are lacking something.

-This is from The Curt Jester's conversion story and his experience with Easter.
+This is from Jeff Miller's conversion story and his experience with Easter.
+(I can't find the link anymore.)

 I concur in most of the feelings he mentions.
 In reading through this I noticed that Jeff and I also share that experience of having to wait for a year to be confirmed in the Catholic Church.
 In my case, unlike his, I needed the RCIA instruction as well receiving the unexpected spiritual growth from the classes.